 The Russian looked up as she came in and sprawled on the bed, holding her jacket, which was her favorite but needed a good washing.
 "You look nice," he remarked.

-Jack glanced at him.
+Jack glanced at him, surprised that he'd noticed.
 "Thanks."

 "You're welcome," he replied and went back to watching his movie.
 Jack took one look at it and decided that it was too violent for her taste, then went over to the mini-fridge and looked inside.
 After a short debate between bottled water and the fake version of Pepsi, Jack decided on the water.
 She'd never liked bottled water, since it tasted plasticy, but it would do since the fake version of Pepsi was even worse.

 She twisted the cap off the water and sat on the bed, then switched positions so that she was propped up on her elbows while lying on her stomach.
 She took a drink of the water and then glanced at Yassen, who wasn't really paying attention to the movie.
 He glanced at her, raised his eyebrow as if to say, "what?" and changed the channel.